-African-American engineer and inventor Lonnie G. Johnson was born in Alabama in 1949.
-He earned his master's degree in nuclear engineering from Tuskegee University, and went on to work for the U.S. Air Force and the NASA space program.
+African American engineer and inventor Lonnie Johnson earned his master's degree in nuclear engineering from Tuskegee University and went on to work for the U.S. Air Force and the NASA space program.
 After tinkering with the invention of a high-powered water gun, Johnson's Super Soaker became a top-selling item by the early 1990s.
 He has since been developing the Johnson Thermoelectric Energy Converter (JTEC), an engine that converts heat directly into electricity, which Johnson's sees as the path to low-cost solar power.

 Despite his busy days, Johnson continued to pursue his own inventions in his spare time.
 One of his longtime pet projects was an environmentally friendly heat pump that used water instead of Freon.
 Johnson finally completed a prototype one night in 1982 and decided to test it in his bathroom.
 He aimed the nozzle into his bathtub, pulled the lever and blasted a powerful stream of water straight into the tub.
 Johnson's instantaneous and instinctive reaction, since shared by millions of kids around the world, was pure delight.

 In 1989, after another seven years of tinkering and tireless sales-pitching, during which he left the Air Force to go into business for himself, Johnson finally sold his device to the Larami Corporation.
 The "Power Drencher" initially failed to make much of a commercial impact, but after additional marketing efforts and a name change, the "Super Soaker" became a massively successful item.
 It topped $200 million in sales in 1991, and went on to annually rank among the world's Top 20 best-selling toys.